-There is a plethora of SAM tools on the market.
+There are a plethora of SAM tools on the market.
 Some use third party inventory sources, such as SCCM, whilst others rely on the fidelity of their own data collection technology to deliver the SAM experience.
 In this article, I will provide an insight into the 5 best “Must Haves” for an inventory/discovery tool.

 Every organisation assessing Software Asset Management software will have individual needs and drivers.
 In some cases, SAM software underpinned by agentless discovery is a requirement.
 However, in almost all cases, the benefits of an agent-based SAM solution far outweigh the short-term convenience of agentless SAM software.